nubenetes/awesome-kubernetes/docs/visual-studio.md

 * In code 1.61.0, you can get a colorized bracket pair guide, just enable it by setting:
 	* `"editor.guides.bracketPairs": true`
 * [dev.to: How to configure VSCode Bracket Pair Colors Natively](https://dev.to/amanhimself/how-to-configure-vscode-bracket-pair-colors-natively-3nl)
+* **Zen Mode:** Per user requests, we have added Zen Mode to VS Code.
+Zen Mode lets you focus on your code by hiding all UI except the editor (no Activity Bar, Status Bar, Sidebar and Panel) and going to full screen.
+Zen mode can be toggled using the View menu, Command Palette or by the shortcut Ctrl+K Z.

 ### Updates
 * [VSCode Updates](https://code.visualstudio.com/updates)